Muhammad-Usama-07/VideoCap_ClipExtract/README.md

 # VideoCap_ClipExtract

-## To run the API
+## Run the project

+Step # 01
+  open cmd in projects's folder

-uvicorn api:app --reload
+Step # 02 (hit this command in cmd) uvicorn api:app --reload

+Step # 02
   it will open the fastapi's swagger with default address http://127.0.0.1:8000

 ## Data extracted from video